Connected aaroncsmith@clerkwell :~$

 $4.99 · one-time · no subscription, no accounts, no ads

-A server's raw Markdown table in the terminal pane and the same table rendered cleanly in the preview pane below.
+A server's raw Markdown table in the terminal pane and the same table rendered cleanly in the preview pane below, with two session tabs at the top.

 raw markdown in → formatted output out, same session